Volunteering in Ireland

 - Evidence of medical/travel insurance for you

-One of our immigration lawyers will ensure that you have provided sufficient supporting documentation to give you the best chance of success.
+One of our immigration experts will ensure that you have provided sufficient supporting documents and documentation to give you the best chance of success.

 Do I need to apply for an entry visa as well as preclearance?

 Since the ‘Volunteer visa’ is actually only a form of visa preclearance, it is still necessary for non-EU/EEA nationals from visa required countries to apply for an entry visa in addition to preclearance.